Who Is Nicodemus in the Bible? Story and Why He Matters

 Then in John 19, after Jesus has been crucified, Nicodemus appears with Joseph of Arimathea and brings a large mixture of myrrh and aloes for Jesus' burial.
 John says it was about seventy-five pounds.
 That is not a casual gesture.
 It is costly, public, and reverent.

-So did Nicodemus follow Jesus?
-The wisest answer is that the Gospel of John shows real movement in that direction.
+So did Nicodemus follow Jesus after John 3?
+The wisest answer is that John's Gospel shows real movement in that direction.
 Nicodemus begins as a cautious seeker, later defends fair treatment for Jesus, and finally helps honor Jesus after the crucifixion.
+If you want a broader companion explanation of steady growth in following Christ, this guide to Christian discipleship is a helpful next step.

 Why is Nicodemus important in the Bible?